lucmichalski/openwfh-docker-compose/README.md

 $ bash docker.sh
 ```

-or to spin up individual container, CD to each directory and run docker-compose
+or to spin up individual container, CD to each directory and run docker-compose.
 Make sure you are able to run traefik container first.
 ```console
 $ cd docker-compose/codeserver # running codeserver as example
 $ docker-compose -f ../traefik/docker-compose.yml up -d && docker-compose up -d